kpocza/thriot/README.md

 ## Development environmnet - API, client library documentation

-Currently Thriot Service is developed using .NET 4.5 and Visual Studio and runs on Windows.
+Currently Thriot Service is developed using .NET 4.5 and Visual Studio and runs on Windows (we have experimental support for Linux).
 However there is a C++ client for connecting Linux-based devices and microcomputers (Raspberry Pi 1/2, Banana Pi, etc) and of course we have a .NET-based client also.

 Page http://portal.thriot.io/service-development-environment/ describes the steps creating Service development environment. http://portal.thriot.io/net-test-environment/ goes a step further and it describes how to create a fully functional test environment for the system.
 Page http://portal.thriot.io/linux-client-development-environment/ has some details on creating a Linux-based client development environment.